-Sports Digest
+Sports Digest: Maine Mariners to host alumni game in February

 LAFC also chose Sporting Kansas City forward Latif Blessing, San Jose forward Marco Urena, Columbus left back Jukka Raitala and Toronto defender Raheem Edwards.
 The club then traded Raitala and Edwards to Montreal for former All-Star defender Laurent Ciman.

-n The Sounders signed forward Clint Dempsey to a one-year deal for the 2018 season that provides more salary flexibility for the club.
+• The Sounders signed forward Clint Dempsey to a one-year deal for the 2018 season that provides more salary flexibility for the club.
 The club did not provide the specifics of the contract.

 OLYMPICS